 Replace yourSpaceliftAccountName with the name of your Spacelift account.

 After that, add permissions to the role.
-For simplicity, I’ve given administrative access, but you can get as restrictive as you want:
+For simplicity, I’ve given administrative access, but you can be as restrictive as you want:

 Add a name to your role, create it, and go to your Spacelift account.

-To attach the role to any of your stacks, you will need to navigate to the Stack, go to Settings, and then go to Integrations.
+To attach the role to any of your stacks, navigate to the stack, go to Settings, and then click Integrations.

 Environment variables and contexts